-It is sweet, it is sticky and it is extremely valuable to the health of mankind.
-Honey has played an integral role in all cultures around the world not only as a food, but also as a medicine.
+It is sweet, it is sticky, and it is extremely valuable to the health of humanity.
+Honey has played an integral role in all cultures around the world, not only as a food, but also as a medicine.

 Hippocrates himself wrote of the “liquid gold” and its medicinal effects.
 He said, “honey causes heat, cleans sores and ulcers, softens hard ulcers of the lips and heals carbuncles and running sores.”
 Roman legions applied honey to their wounds, and a favorite pre-event snack for early Olympians was dried figs and honey.

-Today, we have not only anecdotal evidence but also sound scientific research proving that honey has strong therapeutic value.
+Today, we have not only anecdotal evidence but also sound scientific research proving that honey has substantial therapeutic value.

-While all unprocessed honey is good for you, manuka honey is especially powerful.
-Wild Manuka trees (Leptospermum scoparium) are found in remote areas of New Zealand and Australia.
-In the early 1930’s, the health benefits of manuka honey were first observed by dairy farmers who fed the honey to their cows.
-Amazingly, the cows never became ill.
+While all unprocessed honey is good for you, there is one particular type of honey that really stands out.
+Manuka honey comes from wild Manuka trees (Leptospermum scoparium) found in remote areas of New Zealand and Australia.
+In the early 1930s, the health benefits of manuka honey were first observed by dairy farmers who fed the honey to their cows.
+Amazingly, the cows had super active immune systems and never became ill.